s-rose1/Uber-Data-Analysis/README.md

 ## **Conclusion**
-Many interesting and actionable insights were gained during this analysis.
+This analysis allowed for better understanding of Uber ride trends within the year 2016.

 One significant observation is the distinct demand patterns across weekdays, with Wednesdays experiencing lower demand and Fridays witnessing peak demand.
-Interestingly enough, the weekends experienced lowest demand.
-This trend is supported by the fact that Business category rides constituted 93% of all rides.
+In addition to Wednesdays, weekends also experienced low demand.
+One purported explanation is the fact that Business category rides constituted 93% of all rides, indicating that a majority of their customers are not buying rides over the weekend.
 This presents an opportunity to diversify services or introduce incentives to attract non-business riders during weekends and to boost mid-week ridership.

+Business ridership accounting for a majority of all rides provides avenues for further investigation.
+It is worthwhile to explore what drives these customers to Uber and how those methods can be altered and employed in order to encourage Personal ridership to increase overall sales.
+Additional marketing and user data would be helpful to aid these investigations.

-Understanding the fluctuation in ride demand throughout the year, with peaks during the holiday season, provides a chance to align driver availability and incentives with increased demand periods.
+Understanding the fluctuation in ride demand throughout the year provides a chance to align driver availability and incentives with increased demand periods.
+Unsurprisingly, there are peaks during summer months and winter months.
+This user behavior is likely driven by both weather and holiday activities.
+Advertising a holiday deal would work to further increase the customer base during this time.
 Additionally, providing discounted rides during periods of low ridership - like September - can increase demand.
+Elucidating any correlations behind low ridership during the month of September would be useful in bolstering the corrective action.

 The substantial average distance of Commute purpose rides highlights the potential to provide tailored services or packages for long-distance commuters.

-The variations in ride durations for different purposes underscore the importance of accurate ride estimations for customers, ensuring a positive user experience.
+The primary focus would be to increase the number of users riding for Commute purpose in the hopes of retaining those customers and their longer trips.
+Despite holding the longest average of trips, the Commute purpose also has the lowest amount of rides.
+It is possible those performing long commutes choose other options over Uber involving convenience, cost and awareness.

 In conclusion, these insights empower Uber to enhance its operational efficiency, improve customer experience, and optimize marketing strategies to meet varying customer needs and preferences.
 By leveraging the data-driven findings, Uber can continue to evolve its services and maintain its position as a leading ride-sharing platform.